 Lubricants and Moisturizers

 It’s important to know the difference between lubricants and moisturizers.
 Lubricants make things slide and stay on the surface of your tissues.
 They’re good for sex, reducing friction and irritation and increasing sensation and pleasure.
 Moisturizers are absorbed into your tissues, improving tone, elasticity and resilience.

-- There are basically two kinds of oil-based lubricant products: those based on petroleum (Vaseline, petroleum jelly, mineral oil) and those using plant-based oils (coconut oil, olive oil, etc.).
+- There are basically two kinds of oil-based lubricant products: those based on petroleum (Vaseline, petroleum jelly, mineral oil) and those using plant-based oils (coconut oil, sunflower oil, etc.).

 - No oil-based products of either kind can be used with latex products.

 - This includes natural latex products (the vast majority of condoms) as well as polyisoprene (synthetic latex) products.

 - Water-based lubricants can be used with any products.